 To apply these principles, start by asking yourself:

-- Commitment and Consistency: Are we overlooking opportunities to get customers to take an easy, low-stakes commitment?
+• Pre-Commitment: Are we overlooking opportunities to get customers to make a promise to themselves?

-- Nudges: Are there critical moments in our customer journey where a nudge can “punch above its weight” and get people back in our experience?
+• Nudges: Are there key moments in our customer journey where a nudge can help get people re-engaged?